wsprtv/wsprtv.github.io/docs/README.md

 here refers to your device's timezone, not the balloon's location).
 The preference affects all displayed, charted, and CSV exported values in both the map and data views, and is remembered across browser sessions.

-Another way to toggle time display is to click on the `Duration` value in the control panel of the map view.

 ### Unit Conversion